-In the story “Rainy Day,” a little girl longs for a doll with golden hair; in “Adopted Child,” a successful business professional delays having a baby but then discovers a secret; in “Armchair Émigré,” siblings struggle to settle their parents’ estate; an educated woman finds herself cleaning the home of a wealthy, illiterate woman to pay the bills in the story “Adam,” and, in the title story, a family is divided (literally) when the mother loses her job and they must make difficult decisions for their future.
+In “Rainy Day,” a little girl longs for a doll with golden hair; in “Adopted Child,” a successful business professional delays having a baby but then discovers a secret; an educated woman finds herself cleaning the home of a wealthy, illiterate woman to pay the bills in the story “Adam”; and, in the titular story, a family is divided (literally) when the mother loses her job and they must make difficult decisions about their future.

-These varied, compelling snapshots of family, friendship, culture, tradition, discrimination, class issues, and struggle offer a glimpse into the challenges and joys of immigrants and refugees’ lived experiences in the Canadian diaspora.
+In these varied, compelling snapshots of family, friendship, culture, tradition, discrimination, class issues, and struggle, Mehri Yalfani offers glimpses into the challenges and joys of immigrants’ and refugees’ lived experiences in the Canadian diaspora.

 Excerpt from “Ziba Sepidrooy”